berrytechnics/nema-space-tracker/README.md

   - Resistance: 1.4ohms
 - A4988 Stepper Motor Driver
 - 3S LiPo battery (11.1V nominal, 7000mAh capacity)
-- Buck converter (to step down battery voltage for Arduino Uno)
+- Buck converter (to step down battery voltage for Arduino Nano and A4988 logic)
 - 2x SPDT switches (for NS and TARGET selection)
 - Appropriate wiring and connectors

 ## Power Management

 - The 3S LiPo battery (11.1V nominal) powers the entire system.
-- A buck converter is used to step down the battery voltage to 5V for the Arduino and the A4988 driver's logic circuitry.
+- A buck converter is used to step down the battery voltage to 5V for the Arduino Nano and the A4988 driver's logic circuitry.
 - The A4988 driver is powered directly by the battery for the motor control.

 ## Software Dependencies